Stochastic dynamics of determinantal processes by integration by parts: Introduction

 \section{Introduction}

-Determinantal processes are point processes that exhibit a repulsion property, and were introduced to represent the configuration of fermions, cf. \cite{macchi}, \cite{shirai} and \cite{tamura}.
-They are known to be connected with the zeros of analytic functions, cf. \cite{hough} and references therein. \\
+Determinantal processes are point processes that exhibit repulsion, and were introduced to represent the configuration of fermions, cf. \cite{macchi,shirai,tamura}.
+They are known to be connected with the zeros of analytic functions (cf. \cite{hough} and references therein) as well as with the theory of random matrices (cf. \cite{anderson}).
+To the best of our knowledge, the first use of determinantal processes as models in applications trace back to \cite{LDa}.
+More recently, in \cite{flpnw2,MSa,TLa,DFMVa}, different authors have used determinantal processes to model phenomena arising in telecommunication networks. \\

+The Markov process associated to the Ornstein-Uhlenbeck operator on the Poisson space has been constructed in \cite{surgailis}.
+In \cite{akr}, using the Dirichlet forms theory (see \cite{fukushima,rockner}), the diffusion whose symmetrizing measure is the law of a Poisson process over a Riemannian manifold is constructed.
+This result has been extended to Gibbs processes on $\R^d$ in \cite{akr2}.
+Using such methods, the Dirichlet form and diffusion process associated to determinantal processes has been constructed in \cite{yoo}. \\

+In this paper, by completing the arguments of \cite{camilier} we prove an integration by parts formula for functionals of determinantal processes on compact subsets of $\R^d$, and we recover the closability of the associated Dirichlet form.
+This provides a novel proof of the existence of interacting diffusion processes properly associated to determinantal processes.
+In addition, our approach based on integration by parts exhibits the generator of the diffusion process, and allows in turn to provide an explicit example of a diffusion process satisfying our hypotheses. \\

-In this paper we construct Dirichlet forms related to determinantal processes, and we apply them to derive the existence of the associated interacting diffusion processes.
-For this we provide an integration by parts formula for functionals of determinantal processes which is based on a quasi-invariance result proved in \cite{camilier}.
-This integration by parts formula is extended to closed gradient and divergence operators thanks to the use of a set of test functionals different from the one considered in \cite{camilier}, cf. \eqref{F} and Theorem~\ref{thm:integrationbyparts}-$(i)$ and $(ii)$.
-Our approach follows the lines of \cite{albeverio} and our construction differs from the one considered in \cite{torrisi} which is based on sample-path identities.
-Such a construction can be applied to derive formulas for density estimation and sensitivity analysis for functionals of determinantal processes along the lines of \cite{privaulttorrisi}. \\
+As a preliminary step, we derive an integration by parts formula for functionals of a determinantal process on a compact set $D\subset\R^d$, by completing the result established in \cite{camilier}.
+In comparison with \cite{camilier}, the integration by parts formula on compact sets is extended to closed gradient and divergence operators by the use of a different set of test functionals, cf. \eqref{F} and Theorem~\ref{thm:integrationbyparts}.
+Our construction of the diffusion processes follows the lines of \cite{akr}, and it differs from the one of \cite{torrisi} which is based on sample-path identities.
+Our gradient and divergence operators also differ from those of \cite{privaulttorrisi}, which also deals with compact subsets of $\R^d$.
+Nevertheless the integration by parts formula of Theorem~\ref{thm:integrationbyparts} can also be applied to density estimation and sensitivity analysis for functionals of determinantal processes along the same lines. \\

-Our main result, Theorem~\ref{thm:dirichlet}, provides the symmetric Dirichlet form associated to a determinantal process.
-An application to the associated stochastic dynamics follows in Theorem~\ref{thm:diff1}, in which we prove the existence of the diffusion process associated to a determinantal process satisfying the assumptions of Theorem~\ref{thm:integrationbyparts}. \\